Valentino (1951 film): Reception

-The film was one of Edward Small's few box office failures.
-However it did well in South America where Anthony Dexter subsequently went on a dancing tour.
+The film was one of Edward Small's few box-office failures.
+However, it did well in South America where Anthony Dexter went on a dancing tour.

-It was announced that Dexter would appear in a remake of The Sheik (1921), the rights for which Small had purchased in order to show segments of that film in Valentino.
-However he only made one more film for Small - The Brigand - then they terminated their contract by mutual agreement.
+It was announced that Dexter would appear in a remake of The Sheik (1921), the rights for which Small had purchased in order to include segments of that film in Valentino.
+However, he only made one more film for Small, The Brigand (1952), after which they terminated their contract by mutual agreement.

-Alice Terry sued the filmmakers for $750,000 complaining she was depicted in the film as carrying out an illicit love affair while still being married.
+Alice Terry sued the filmmakers for $750,000, complaining she was depicted in the film as having an illicit love affair while still being married.
 Valentino's brother and sister launched a $500,000 lawsuit against the filmmakers.
 Both cases settled out of court.